leaflabs/libmaple/docs/source/timers.rst

 Timers
 ======

-..
-FIXME [0.0.10] links to systick.h in a few places on this page

 There are four general purpose timers in the Maple microcontroller that can be configured to generate periodic or delayed events with minimal work done by the microcontroller.
 For example, the :ref:`PWM